 Thanks for ketching up, Darren!

-The post "Ketching Up With Darren, Telling and Making Stories" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (https://cogdogblog.com/2015/05/ketching-up/) on May 13, 2015.
+The post "Ketching Up With Darren, Telling and Making Stories" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2015/05/ketching-up/) on May 13, 2015.